gavnijj/osTicket-post_installation/README.md

 <img src="https://i.imgur.com/GoJ9RRO.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Creating an account for the workers of the help desk.
-Account allows the workers to view and deal with tickets.
+The user creating an account to submit a helpdesk ticket to report a problem she is facing.
+The ticket would then be able to be viewed on the agents panel of the help desk.
 </p>
 <br />